-In these conditions riders will have to take a chance if they make a trip to the start but, if your journey is in vain, don't forget that you will be expected and welcome to join us in our club meeting venue nearby at the Horton Kirby Cricket Club.
+In these conditions riders will have to take a chance if they make a trip to the start but, if your journey is in vain, we won’t forge5 you.

 Traffic disruptions, e.g. closure of the M20, may also force us to cancel the event without notice.
 Should an event be cancelled in advance it will be notified on the index page or by use of the event dates table above.

-- Start at the clearway sign in lay-by on A20 a mile west of Brands Hatch at bottom of Gorse Hill on A20, approximately ¾ mile from Farningham roundabout.
+- Start at the bus stop in lay-by on A20 west of Brands Hatch at the top of Gorse Hill, approximately a mile from West Kingstown roundabout.

 The current course record is currently held by Ben Tulett - 21:09 set in 2018.

 The ladies record is currently held by ......

 The entry fee, which must be paid in full to the start official is: